-Peter King is Of Counsel in Selman Breitman’s Los Angeles office and is a member of the firm’s Insurance Coverage practice group.
+Peter King is Of Counsel in the firm’s Los Angeles office.
 He represents Insurance Companies in coverage-related matters, involving first-party and third-party cases arising from a variety of policies.

 Most recently, Peter has advised insurance companies as to insurance coverage matters, regarding Professional Liability, Directors & Officers Liability, Employment Practices Liability and Commercial General Liability policies.
 Peter has also previously advised insurance companies, including a Church insurer and a Truck insurer, regarding Sexual Misconduct Liability, Counseling Professional Liability, Commercial General Liability and Automobile Liability coverages and issues related to Excess/Primary determinations and coverage under PUC and ICC endorsements.